-Since many employers are now offering a Roth 401(k) option, employees should consider the potential benefits of contributing to the Roth option instead of a traditional 401(k).
+Since employers are increasingly including a Roth 401(k) option as part of their defined contribution plan, employees should consider potential benefits of using the Roth 401(k) option instead of contributing to a traditional 401(k).

 Choosing Between a Traditional and Roth 401(k)

-A traditional 401(k) plan is likely the best option for employees who anticipate that their tax rate in retirement is going to be lower than their current tax rate today since they are deferring income at one rate and then paying tax at a lower rate in the future.
+A traditional 401(k) plan is usually the best option for employees who expect their tax rate in retirement to be lower than their current tax rate.
+The goal in this situation is to avoid current tax on contributions and pay tax at a lower rate in the future.

-On the other hand, if an employee anticipates higher taxes in the future, then the Roth 401(k) may make more sense because it allows individuals to pay taxes today at a lower rate and then later withdraw those funds tax-free.
+On the other hand, a Roth 401(k) may make more sense since for an employee who expects to pay tax at a higher rate in retirement since Roth accounts allow individuals to pay taxes today at a lower rate and then later withdraw those funds at a zero-tax rate.

-Since many employees expect to have a lower tax rate in retirement, maximizing pre-tax contributions to a traditional 401(k) makes sense; however, this strategy fails to consider the following benefits of a Roth 401(k):
+Since many employees expect to have lower taxable income during retirement, maximizing pretax contributions to a traditional 401(k) often makes sense; however, this strategy fails to consider other potential benefits of a Roth 401(k) including the following:

-- Employees starting their careers can take advantage of the Roth option when income is lower and receive potential benefits of tax-free compounding for many years.
+- Younger employees can take advantage of the Roth option when income is lower and receive potential benefits of tax-free compounding for more years.
+Additionally, the ability to contribute to a Roth IRA is subject to income limitations which prevents high wage-earners from being able to contribute; however, Roth 401(k) contributions are not subject the same restriction.

-- Since the ability to contribute to a Roth IRA is subject to income limitations, higher wage earners can use a Roth 401(k) option to fund a Roth account.
-When retiring (or leaving a job), individuals can roll over money from a Roth 401(k) directly to a Roth IRA.
-Rolling a Roth 401(k) to a Roth IRA eliminates required minimum distributions (RMDs) after age 70 ½ that individuals with Traditional IRAs are subject to.
-RMD requirements may be higher than what is required to fund retirement needs, and a Roth IRA provides flexibility to take distributions when needed without incurring income tax.
+- When retiring (or leaving a job), individuals can roll over money from a Roth 401(k) directly to a Roth IRA and thus eliminate required minimum distributions (RMDs) after age 70 1/2.
+RMD requirements may be higher than what is required to fund retirement needs, and a Roth IRA provides the flexibility to take distributions when needed without incurring additional income tax.

 - Employees who roll money directly from a Roth 401(k) plan to a Roth IRA when leaving a job, can take advantage of other Roth IRA benefits.
 If the Roth IRA has been in place for at least 5-years, an owner can withdraw their contributions tax-free and avoid the 10% early withdrawal penalty that applies to distributions before age 59 1/2.
 It is important to remember that withdrawals of account growth before age 59 1/2 from a Roth IRA are subject to income tax and penalties.

-- Since current tax rates are relatively low by historical standards, contributing to a Roth 401(k) option can provide a tax-diversification strategy to mitigate risks of tax rate increases in the future.
+- Since current tax rates are relatively low by historical standards, contributing to a Roth 401(k) offers a potential tax-diversification strategy to mitigate risks of tax rate increases in the future.

 - Distributions from a Roth IRA are not taxable income and do not impact Medicare Part B premiums in retirement.
-Premiums for Medicare Part B currently range from a minimum of $135.50 per month to a maximum of $460.50 per month based on taxable income as of 2019.
+Premiums for Medicare Part B are based on taxable income and currently range from a low of $135.50 per month to a high of $460.50 per month based on taxable income as of 2019.

 Determining an optimal retirement savings strategy should be based on an individual’s circumstances and financial goals.
-Working with a qualified financial planning professional who uses cash-flow based retirement planning to consider a variety of factors that impact results can help you develop a roadmap to achieve financial freedom.
+Using cash-flow based retirement planning which considers the variety of factors which impact results and working with a qualified financial planning professional can help you develop a road map to achieve financial freedom.